musevlt/mpdaf/doc/objarithmetic.rst

 arithmetic functions that operate on the data and variance arrays of these objects:

- - `sqrt <mpdaf.obj.DataArray.sqrt>` returns a new object with positive data square-rooted and negative data masked.
+ - `~mpdaf.obj.DataArray.sqrt` returns a new object with positive data square-rooted and negative data masked.

- - `abs <mpdaf.obj.DataArray.abs>` returns a new object containing the absolute values of the data.
+ - `~mpdaf.obj.DataArray.abs` returns a new object containing the absolute values of the data.

 .. ipython::
   :okwarning: